 Beyond the financial considerations, there are several additional elements to discuss with aging parents like durable power of attorney for finances, estate planning, wills and trusts, medical and/or long-term care insurance, healthcare directives, income and expenses, and where and how to access financial records.

 Not sure how to get the conversation started?
-The experienced and knowledgeable team at Orange County's Retirement and Investment Services can provide trusted guidance as you plan for your parents' future.
+The experienced and knowledgeable team at Orange County's Wealth Management can provide trusted guidance as you plan for your parents' future.
 We're with you all the way.
-To learn more, contact us at (888) 354-6228, ext.
-7599 or send us a meeting request.
+To learn more, contact us at (714) 885-7599 or send us a meeting request.